Royal Feast: Main cast

 The Yin family has been discriminated against from generation to generation since they were classified as beggar households from Zhang Shicheng's former clan during the Hongwu period.
-She never admits defeat, learns the art of cooking and uses all her powers to enter the palace under false pretences, trying to compete for the position of Shangshi in the Ming Dynasty, and completely change her destiny.
+She never admits defeat, learns the art of cooking, and uses all her powers to enter the palace under false pretenses, trying to compete for the position of Shangshi in the Ming Dynasty, and completely change her destiny.
 From a humble background, she yearns for fame and status most in her life.
 With her cooking skills and deep scheming, she is able to navigate the treacherous palace with ease.
 I thought that power could help me realize my dreams, but I almost lost myself in power.